codeforamerica/form-flow/README.md

 # What is a flow?

 A flow is a series of screens that collect input from a user using HTML forms and inputs.
 Some of these screens may be purely informational, while others may collect data from the user.
+A flow may include one or more subflows which are repeating sections of one or more screens within a regular flow.
+Examples of subflows include household builders that ask a repeating set of questions about members of a household or job builders that ask an individual to enter information about each job they have.

-A flow dictates the order in which screens are shown to the user, and the conditions under which different screens may or may not be shown as well as any actions that should be run during, before or after data persistence for individual screens.
+A flow dictates the order in which screens are shown to the user, and the `Conditions` under which different screens may or may not be shown as well as any `Actions` that should be run during, before or after data persistence for individual screens.

 Flows are defined in a YAML file called `flows-config.yaml` which is located in the `resources` folder of your application.

+All data from form inputs within a given flow is stored in a `Submission` object.
+This data is persisted to the database as JSON.

-## Defining Screens ##
+## Defining Screens

 All screens must have an entry in the `flows-config.yaml` in order to be rendered.
 Additionally, each screen should have its own template defined in a folder respective to the flow that screen is